lawsus/python-venv-manager/README.md

   --delete      Delete the virtual environment.
   --reset       Reset the virtual environment by deleting and recreating it.
   --update      Update the dependencies in the virtual environment.
-  --activate    Get command to activate the virtual environment.
+  --activate    Copy command to activate the virtual environment to clipboard.
-  --deactivate  Get command to deactivate the virtual environment.
+  --deactivate  Copy command to deactivate the virtual environment to clipboard.
 ```